autobrr/autobrr/README.md

 ## Installation

-Full installation guide and documentation can be found at https://autobrr.com
+For comprehensive installation instructions, visit our [Installation Guide](https://autobrr.com/installation).
+This guide provides detailed steps for different platforms, including Windows, Linux, Docker, and more.

 Remember to head over to our [Configuration Guide](https://autobrr.com/configuration/autobrr) to learn how to set up your indexers, IRC, and download clients after you're done installing.

 ### Swizzin